Hullow/Minishell/Documentation/Notes/SHELL-FUNCTIONING.md

 => `export VAR=2 | echo $VAR` => ""
 => `export` or `unset` in a subshell have not effect outside the subshell

+#### Execve
+> By default, file descriptors remain open across an execve().
+File descriptors that are marked close-on-exec are closed; see the description of FD_CLOEXEC in fcntl(2).
+(If a file descriptor is closed, this will cause the release of all record locks obtained on the underlying file by this process.
+See fcntl(2) for details.)
+POSIX.1 says that if file descriptors 0, 1, and 2 would otherwise be closed after a successful execve(), and the process would gain privilege because the set-user-ID or set-group-ID mode bit was set on the executed file, then the system may open an unspecified file for each of these file descriptors.
+As a general principle, no portable program, whether privileged or not, can assume that these three file descriptors will remain closed across an execve().

+#### Close
+> Closes a file descriptor, so that it no longer refers to any file and may be reused.
+Any record locks (see fcntl(2)) held on the file it was associated with, and owned by the  process, are removed (regardless of the file descriptor that was used to obtain the lock).
+If fd is the last file descriptor referring to the underlying open file description (see open(2)), the resources associated with the open file description are freed; if the file descriptor was the last reference to a file which has been removed using unlink(2), the file is deleted.

+#### Open
+> The open() system call opens the file specified by pathname.
+If the specified file does not exist, it may optionally (if O_CREAT is specified in flags) be created by open().
+The return value of open() is a file descriptor, a small, nonnegative integer that is used in subsequent system calls (read(2), write(2), lseek(2), fcntl(2), etc.) to refer to the open file.
+The file descriptor returned by a successful call will be the lowest-numbered file descriptor not currently open for the process

 #### 4.0.3.
 Exit status
 - The exit status of an executed command is the value returned by the `waitpid` system call or equivalent function.